Textual Unlearning Gives a False Sense of Unlearning: Textual Unlearning Leakage Attacks

 \subsubsection{TULA-MI in Strict Black-Box Case}

 \textbf{Threat Model.} Given a target sample $x$, a malicious user aims to determine whether $x$ is unlearned data by querying the models before and after unlearning.
 In a strict black-box scenario, the user inputs $x$ via API and \textit{receives only the output score}, e.g., loss value $\mathcal{L}(x,y)$, quantifying the model’s confidence on $x$.
 Such scenarios are common in real-world applications, such as emotion diagnosis systems that output an emotion label along with a confidence score based on dialogues.
-This scenario represents the \textit{minimal knowledge} an adversary can access in practice, thereby indicating the \textit{lower bound of potential privacy leakage}.
+Besides, the adversary could easily detect the occurrence of unlearning in practice by continuously querying the model with target samples.
+If the outputs from two consecutive sets of queries change, the adversary could execute the attack to infer whether any samples have been unlearned.
+The strict black-box case represents the \textit{minimal knowledge} an adversary can access in practice, thereby indicating the \textit{lower bound} of potential privacy leakage.

 \textbf{Method.} Typically, the model yields higher confidence for training samples compared to unseen ones.
 For example, in terms of loss value, $\mathcal{M}_{original}$ exhibits a lower loss for an unlearned sample, while $\mathcal{M}_{unlearn}$ produces a higher one.
 In contrast, for an unseen sample, both models maintain similarly high loss values.
 This observation highlights that \textit{unlearned samples undergo significant confidences changes before and after unlearning}, whereas unseen samples generally do not.
 Therefore, we propose \textit{TULA-MI in the strict case}, leveraging confidence variations to infer the membership information of target samples.
 The adversary evaluates the confidence change of a target sample before and after unlearning using a threshold $\gamma$, $|\mathcal{S}(\mathcal{M}_{unlearn}(x),y)-\mathcal{S}(\mathcal{M}_{original}(x),y)|$.
 If the change exceeds $\gamma$, $x$ is likely to be an unlearned sample.
-The detailed procedure is outlined in Algorithm 4 in Appendix E.
+The detailed procedure is outlined in Algorithm~\ref{alg:TULA-MI strict}.